hbctraining/Intro-to-R/lessons/01_introR-R-and-RStudio.md

 R is a powerful, extensible environment.
 It has a wide range of statistics and general data analysis and visualization capabilities.

-* Data handling, manipulation, and storage
+* Data handling, wrangling, and storage
 * Wide array of statistical methods and graphical techniques available
 * Easy to install on any platform and use (and it’s free!)
 * Open source with a large and growing community of peers